-The intent of an Ed.D in educational leadership is to extend the knowledge of instructional strategies, leadership and management approaches, and research methods to help you develop your skills to become an effective leader.
+The intent of an Ed.D. educational leadership degree is to extend the knowledge of instructional strategies, leadership and management approaches, and research methods to help you develop your skills to become an effective leader.
 Typically, this doctoral degree is gained in a minimum of three years in addition to a master’s degree.
 The first two years are coursework, followed by a minimum of one year of dissertation development.
 However, depending upon the topic and the amount of time required to complete the research, completing a dissertation could take longer than one year.

 Quantitative, Qualitative, or Mixed Method

 Deciding which type of method to use in writing can be a personal decision, and it can be determined by what you are researching and trying to prove.
-In a very brief overview, a quantitative paper proves a point by looking at numbers, using formulas, and collecting numerical data.
+In a brief overview, a quantitative paper proves a point by looking at numbers, using formulas, and collecting numerical data.
 A qualitative paper is more about your writing ability; how you can explain what you need the reader to understand about your topic.
-For a qualitative paper, your data is collected through interviews, observations, and reviewing artifacts.
-Some topics require a mixture of both quantitative and qualitative methods, but don’t worry, your committee chair will help you determine what is most appropriate.
+For a qualitative paper, your collect data through interviews, observations, and reviewing artifacts.
+Some topics require a mixture of both quantitative and qualitative methods; but don’t worry, your committee chair will help you determine what is most appropriate.

 Many universities require an internship for candidates who do not already hold an administrative license.
 This consists of hours working with a qualified administrator at the school or district level.
 Licensure in many states is obtained through a state assessment following a master’s or doctoral program in educational leadership.

-An Ed.D in educational leadership will prepare you for a role as an administrator.
+An Ed.D. in educational leadership will prepare you for a role as an administrator.
 You will be able to lead as an assistant principal or principal of an early childhood school, an elementary, middle, or high school, or even as an administrator at the district level.
 This degree can also enable you to work at a university as a professor or academic dean.